 Assumption’s Moynihan Institute Launches Model Senate Project

-Furthering its mission of encouraging the convergence of scholarship and statesmanship, the Daniel Patrick Moynihan Center at Assumption College recently launched the Moynihan Model Senate Project.
+Furthering its mission of encouraging the convergence of scholarship and statesmanship, the Daniel Patrick Moynihan Center at Assumption University recently launched the Moynihan Model Senate Project.
 This program provides Assumption students the opportunity to simulate historical and contemporary Senate debates, with the goal of teaching them about the nature of statesmanship and the distinct function of the United States Senate in our constitutional republic.

 “Our main goal is to teach the students about the relationship between ideas and action in political life,” said Associate Director of the Moynihan Center Deborah O’Malley, Ph.D.
 “People often assume that politics is solely about power, but delving into these historical debates demonstrates the importance of the perennial questions of politics.”